Gertrude Boyarski in wedding portrait taken after the war, 1946

 Photographed by Mitch Braff in February of 2003

-Gertrude 'Gertie' Boyarski was born in Derechin, Poland in 1922. in 1922.
-When Gertie was a teenager the Germans invaded her town and forced the town's Jews into a ghetto.
-Because Gertie's father was a butcher and a housepainter he was regarded by the Germans as a 'useful' Jew.
+Gertrude 'Gertie' Boyarski was born in Derechin, Poland in 1922.
+When Gertie was a teenager, the Germans invaded her town and forced the Jews into a ghetto.
+Because Gertie's father was a butcher and a house painter, he was regarded by the Germans as a 'useful' Jew.
 The Boyarskis were moved to a guarded building just in front of the ghetto's entrance.

-Bereft of family and seeking revenge, Gertie left the shelter of the family camp where she had been living and sought to join a Russian partisan detachment.
+Bereft of family and seeking revenge, Gertie left the shelter of the family camp, where she had been living, and sought to join a Russian partisan detachment.
 The leader of the detachment, Commander Bulak, initially brushed her off.
 "I want to fight and take revenge for my whole family," Gertie insisted.
 Impressed by her conviction, Bulak agreed under one condition: she must prove her worth by standing guard alone, for two weeks, a mile from the partisan encampment.
 "I was alone in the woods.
-Each time I hear a little noise I thought it was Germans -- Two weeks -- it was like two years."
+Each time I heard a little noise, I thought it was Germans.
+Two weeks — it was like two years."
 But Gertie persisted and was accepted into the group.
 She fought as a partisan for three years, aggressively attacking German soldiers who came to the surrounding villages.

 When the German soldiers saw the fire that Gertie and her friend had lit, they began shooting.
 "We didn't chicken out," Gertie said.
 Instead, they grabbed burning pieces of the bridge and tossed them into the river until the bridge was destroyed.

-After the war, Gertie married a fellow partisan and they settled in the United States, though the memories of war would haunt her for many years to come.
+After the war, Gertie married a fellow partisan and they settled in the United States.
+The memories of war would haunt her for many years to come.